dracolim/IS442-Quantum/README.md

  3. **Form Status:** "COMPLETED" and "INCOMPLETE"
     * By Default, if Vendor have not submitted form, the staus will be "INCOMPLETE"
     * If Vendor Submits form, the status will be changed from "INCOMPLETE" to "COMPLETED"
-    * If Admin requests Vendor to submit/update form again, the status will be changed to "INCOMPLETE"
+    * If Admin requests Vendor to submit/update form again, the status will be changed to "INCOMPLETE" <br>
 <img width="500" height ="320" alt="Screenshot 2023-03-27 at 2 56 27 PM" src="https://user-images.githubusercontent.com/85498185/227863633-f3b29447-34a7-47e3-ac7c-1691238f3bed.png">

 #### Select individual form